rltillett/wrangling-genomics/_episodes/03-automation.md

 ~~~
 {: .bash}

-And here's the one you wrote for running Trimmomatic on all of our `.fastq` sample files.
+And here's one similar to what you wrote for running Trimmomatic on all of our `.fastq` sample files.
+Our scripts got more complicated when we began working with the compressed `.fastq.gz` files for performance and space reasons.

 ~~~
 $ for infile in *.fastq